-- Horizontal Gaze Nystagmus—With this test, the officer tracks your ability to follow an object from side-to-side with your eyes.
-A person who is under the influence will have jerky eye movements and inability to focus their eye movements.
+- Horizontal Gaze Nystagmus—With this test, the officer tracks your ability to follow an object from side to side with your eyes.
+A person who is under the influence will have jerky eye movements and an inability to focus their eye movements.

 - Walk-and-Turn Test—Placing your heel to toe, you will take nine steps forward, turn on one foot, and repeat.
 This is a balance test and also tests your ability to follow directions.

 - The One-Leg Stand Test—You must stand with one foot approximately six inches off the ground and count aloud until told to stop.
 The officer will test you for 30 seconds.
 Using your arms for balance, swaying to maintain balance, or putting your foot down is grounds for failure.

 The tests measure actions that are important for safely operating a motor vehicle.
 While certain conditions such as medications can invalidate tests results, overall the tests are highly successful in identifying drivers who are under the influence.
 According to research data from the National Highway Traffic Safety Administration (NHTSA), the tests have a high percentage rate of accuracy when it comes to classifying drivers as intoxicated: